bokgyeong/WhaleZoopFusion/README.md

 - The resulting posterior samples for model parameters are saved in the directory `/fit`

 ## Step 3.
 Summarize the posterior samples
-- Compute posterior mean abundance surfaces, posterior samples for abundance, log-likelihood, and the number of observed whales and calls
+- Compute posterior mean abundance surfaces.
+Compute posterior samples for abundance, log-likelihood, and the number of observed whales and calls
 - `sumJoint_etat_psi.R`: Compute the above quantities based on the results from the joint model (i)
 - `sumJoint_etat_psit.R`: Compute the above quantities based on the results from the joint model (ii)
 - `sumWhale_psit.R`: Compute the above quantities based on the results from the whale model